Serbs of North Macedonia: Ottoman rule

-In the beginning of 1880, some 65 rebel leaders (glavari), from almost all provinces in southern Old Serbia and Macedonia, sent an appeal to M. S. Milojević, the former commander of volunteers in the Serbian-Ottoman War (1876–78), asking him to, with requesting from the Serbian government, prepare 1,000 rifles and ammunition for them, and that Milojević be appointed the commander of the rebels and that they be allowed to cross the border and start the rebellion.
-The leaders were among the most influential in the districts of Kumanovo, Kriva Palanka, Kočani, Štip, Veles, Prilep, Bitola, Ohrid, Kičevo and Skopje.
+In the beginning of 1880, some 65 rebel leaders (glavari), from almost all provinces in southern Old Serbia and Macedonia, sent an appeal to Miloš Milojević, the former commander of volunteers in the Serbian-Ottoman War (1876–78), asking him to, after requesting that from the Serbian government, prepare 1,000 rifles and ammunition for them, and that Milojević be appointed the commander of the rebels and that they be allowed to cross the border and start the rebellion.
+The leaders were among the most influential in the districts of Kumanovo, Kriva Palanka, Kočani, Štip, Veles, Prilep, Bitola, Ohrid, Kičevo, and Skopje.
 The appeal was signed by Spiro Crne, Mihajlo Čakre, Dime Ristić-Šiće, Mladen Stojanović "Čakr-paša", Čerkez Ilija, Davče Trajković, and 59 other rebels and former volunteers in the Serbian army.
-The reply from the Serbian government is unknown; it is possible that it did not reply.
+The reply from the Serbian government remains unknown; it is possible that it did not reply at all.
 From these intentions, only in the Poreče region, an ethnically uniform compact province, a larger result was achieved.
-In Poreče, whole villages turned on the Ottomans.
-Viewed of as a continuation of the Kumanovo Uprising, the Brsjak Revolt began on 14 October 1880, and broke out in the nahiya of Kičevo, Poreče, Bitola and Prilep.
+There the whole villages turned on against the Ottomans.
+Viewed of as a continuation of the Kumanovo Uprising, the Brsjak Revolt began on 14 October 1880, and broke out in the nahiya of Kičevo, Poreče, Bitola, and Prilep.
 The movement was active for little more than a year, finally being suppressed by the Ottoman jandarma (gendarmerie).

 Most schools in Macedonia had disappeared by the time of the Serbo-Turkish War (1876–78).
-In the mid-1890s it was claimed that there were around 100 Serbian schools in Macedonia, though attendance was low.
+In mid-1890s, it was claimed that there were around 100 Serbian schools in Macedonia, though attendance was low.
 A school was opened in Skopje in 1892, but soon closed after Bulgarians complained that the required city quarters were lacking, the same happened in Kumanovo.
 Two new schools opened in 1893 and by 1896 the Serbian influence reached its peak but had declined by the start of the 20th century.

-On August 5, 1898, Dimitar Grdanov, a Serbian teacher in Ohrid, and pro-Serbian activist in Macedonia, was murdered by Metody Patchev, after which Patchev and his fellow conspirators Hristo Uzunov, Cyril Parlichev and Ivan Grupchev were arrested.
+On August 5, 1898, Dimitar Grdanov, a Serbian teacher in Ohrid, and pro-Serbian activist in Macedonia, was murdered by Metody Patchev, after which Patchev and his fellow conspirators Hristo Uzunov, Cyril Parlichev, and Ivan Grupchev were arrested.
 These were members of the pro-Bulgarian Internal Macedonian Revolutionary Organization (IMRO).